-A week ago I was writing here that my body was handling my treatment so well and I was so proud of it, and then Tuesday something unexpected happened.
+A week ago I was writing here that my body was handling treatment so well and I was so proud, and then Tuesday something unexpected happened.

 Once I got to the hospital, I immediately had an x-ray and nothing was found.
-My oncologist wasn’t sure what was going on!
-She wanted to order me a CT scan but changed her mind and said I should just go for a ultrasound.
+My oncologist wasn’t sure what was going on so she wanted to order me a CT scan but changed her mind and said I should just go for a ultrasound (limiting my exposure to radiation).
 I had my ultrasound and it was discovered that it was my appendix.
-Good grief!
-I thought “what else could possibly go wrong?”
 My oncologist has never seen anyone with appendicitis while on the treatment I am on.
 There’s no saying how or why my appendix decided it wanted to come out on Tuesday but it did and I’m just lucky that it was removed before it ruptured!

-Once it was discovered that it was my appendix, I was admitted into a private room at the hospital (which I was blessed to have!) because I am immunosuppressed and it isn’t good for me to be around other people who could potentially pass something to me and I had surgery at 10 o’clock pm that night.
+Once it was discovered that it was my appendix, I was given pain meds and admitted into a private hospital room (which I was so blessed to have!) because I am immunosuppressed and it isn’t good for me to be around other people who could potentially pass something to me and I had surgery at 10 o’clock that night.
 My surgeon was incredible and truly made me feel at ease before the surgery and he even came back to do his rounds and check on me at 6:30 am the next morning!

 I was also given white blood cell injections at the hospital because mine are still low.
 My mom and one of my best friends Emily stayed with me the whole night while I waited for surgery and until I woke up in recovery and I was very thankful to see their faces when I woke up!
 I was blessed that night with an amazing nurse who took such good care of me all throughout the night which I was also very thankful for.